 It is an obligation to file an annual AML/CTF risk assessment report to the Ministry of Economy (MoE) for all Designated non-financial businesses and Professionals.

-According to Article (44) 1 of 'Cabinet Decision No. (10) of 2019 Concerning the Implementing Regulations of Decree-Law No. (20) of 2018 on Anti-Money Laundering and Combating the Financing of Terrorism and Illegal Organizations', all DNFBPs are required to provide information as discussed below.
-This information request forms part of the Ministry of Economy's efforts to apply a risk-based approach while executing its mandate as a Supervisory Authority of Designated Non-Financial Businesses or Professions.
-Moving forward, the Ministry of Economy will seek such information on an annual basis.
+In accordance with Article 44.4 1 of "Cabinet Decision No. (10) of 2019 Concerning the Implementing Regulations of Decree-Law No. (20) of 2018, on Countering Money Laundering and Terrorism Financing and Combatting Illegal Organizations", all DNFBPs must provide information as discussed below.
+Information requests such as this are part of the Ministry of Economy's efforts to modify its activities as a Supervisory Authority of Designated Non-Financial Businesses or Professions in accordance with a risk-based approach.
+Therefore, the Ministry of Economy will seek such information annually moving forward.

-It consists of internal and external information of the business and its activities to assess how it is complying with AML laws and regulations, based on which the authorities give entities a risk score.
-Providing wrong information or lack of compliance is taken seriously and is likely to be penalized by the authorities.
-The information that needs to be provided can be divided into the following parts:
+It consists of internal and external information about the business and its activities to assess how it complies with AML laws and regulations, based on which the authorities give entities a risk score.
+Providing wrong information or lack of compliance is taken seriously and will likely be penalized by the authorities.
+The information that needs to be delivered can be divided into the following parts:

 This section contains mainly the following type of information: